lwdStudio/lwdSite3/web/README.md

 ## Issue
 ~~When trying to deploy this site on platforms like Gatsby Cloud, Cloudflare Page or any other similar services, it will have dependency issue on ```@fontsource``` font package.
 Even the dependency had decleared on ```yarn.lock``` and being installed first time using ```yarn```.
 I had to reinstall the font again manually using ```yarn add @fontsource/<font-to-be-installed>``` to solve the issue.~~
-It seems like update font file to the latest version solve this issue.
+It seems like my fontsource package to the latest version solve this issue.

 ## Dockerize
 I have dockerize this gatsby front-end so you may create a docker container image, and potentialy serve this website in scale.
-View more on the ```docker.md``` file.
+Learn more on the [```docker.md```](docker.md) file.